eas-solutions/TestDebugScript/README.md

 ```

 ## Sample script to call your assembly
-Go to the script editor, create a new script and replace the source code with the following source code:
+Start LEEGOO BUILDER and go to the script editor, create a new script and replace the source code with the following source code:
 ```c#
 public override object Main(CustomScriptArgs args)
 {